 The angioplasty may need to be repeated.
 To maintain improved blood flow , a metal scaffold (stent) may be placed in the artery.

 You will be asked to come directly to the ward the day before, or on the morning of the procedure and will need to stay in overnight.
 The procedure generally takes about 90-120 minutes to perform.
-At the end of the procedure the tube will be removed and the doctor or nurse will press over the entry site in the groin or elbow for 10 minutes until the artery stops bleeding.
-Once the bleeding has stopped you will need to remain flat in bed for minimum 6 hours and then be allowed to sit up.
+At the end of the procedure, the tube will be removed and the doctor or nurse will press over the entry site in the groin or elbow for 10 minutes until the artery stops bleeding.
+Once the bleeding has stopped you will need to remain flat in bed for minimum of 6 hours and then be allowed to sit up.
 A nurse will escort you back to the ward after the procedure.
 It is important for you to lie relatively still during this time to prevent the artery from bleeding again.

 Are there any risks with the procedure?

 The overall risk of the procedure is extremely low.
 Normal activity can be resumed after 24 hrs.
 The potential risks can be divided into the following categories: